Hollyhocks (Alcea rosea) would be one near the top of the list if you were looking for a classic cottage garden plant.

 Tall growing, and can reach 6ft (2m) in height.
 They have large open flowers, and a magnet for bees and butterflies, they are also easy to grow.

-You can grow them from seedlings, or directly from seeds purchased online.
+You can grow Hollyhocks from seedlings, or directly from seeds purchased online.

 A biennial or perennial, depending on variety Hollyhocks will self seed and come up every year in good conditions.

 Grown for the towering flower spikes that can reach well over 2 metres (6ft) in height.
 These are plants that add height to the garden border, and they are very popular in cottage gardens.